pbellon/feed/README.md

 # Feed

 This project is a recruitement exercise.
 This is not designed to be used in the wild but feel free to play with it.
+It was bootstrapped using `pnpm dlx create-turbo@latest`.

 ## Get started